Tiddley-Bits tea

 The Dance of Death reminds us

-That everyone must learn the dance
+That everyone must learn the dan

 Man or woman it is all the same